mwlang/flowmor_router/README.md

 end
 ```

 Note that you can find the record using the params[:id] which will be the actual id of the record because the routes are constructed specific to the ID for the object to be fetched.
-This way we can skip the whole #to_param and params[:id].to_i non-sense or doing a more expensive SQL query and indexing on real titles, names, etc.
+This way we can skip the whole #to_param and params[:id].to_i non-sense or doing a more expensive SQL query and indexing on real titles, names, etc.  The other thing I like about this approach is that it plays nice with other toys like ActiveAdmin, which can get finicky about those #to_param changes.

 To make an ActiveRecord model routable, change the inheritance after generating the model from ActiveRecord::Base to RoutableRecord like so: